mazurek266/QuadControlStation/README.md

 # QuadControlStation

-This is a application written in C# designed to communicate via WiFi witha Quadcopter.
+This is a application written in C# designed to communicate via WiFi with a Quadcopter.